 Complete the Mail Order Form included in your OptumRx brochure with your first order.
 Be sure to answer all of the questions and include the Participant's Social Security number or OEID number on the form.
-Send the completed form, along with your original prescription and a check or money order for the applicable co-payment to OptumRx, PO Box 2975, Mission, KS 66201.
+Send the completed form, along with your original prescription and a check or menow order for the applicable consumpts to OptumPx PO Box 2025.
+Miscion KS 66201.
+OptumPx will money order for the applicable co-payment to OptumRx, PO Box 2975, Mission, KS 66201.
 OptumRx will send the prescription drugs directly to you.